 Small Minnow Mayflies look very much like other Mayflies.
-Their abdomen is tipped with the two long, thin filaments.
-Two sets of wings allow the Small Minnow Mayfly to fly, though the second set - the hind wings - are much smaller than the first set.
-Wings are clear, but may be patterned with opaque black patches around the edges.
+The abdomen is tipped with the two long, thin filaments.
+Two sets of wings allow the Small Minnow Mayfly to fly, though the second set of wings are much smaller than the first set.
+Wings are transparent, but may also be patterned with opaque black patches around the edges.
 This species of Mayfly is active during the warm months of the year and ranges throughout the western parts of North America.
 It produces multiple generations per year and appears more often in the early and middle hours of the day.